bradyhendu/COP4710-Project/nextjs-flask/README.md

 - [Flask Documentation](https://flask.palletsprojects.com/en/1.1.x/) - learn about Flask features and API.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

+This application is made using the PostgreSQL database.
+To create a more secure login for our users, we used PostgreSQL's feature of roles/users.
+When the user registers an account for the sight, the password is encrypted using MD5.
+For us to test and run the application, we need to change the password encryption method of the PostgreSQL database to MD5, as it defaults the SCRAM-SHA-256.

+To change it on a MAC device:

+- Open SQL Shell (Don't Close Shell Until Procedure is Complete and Functional)
+- Type: SET password_encryption = 'md5';
+- Reset Your postgres superuser's password (Now, Your Password for postgres Should Be Encrypted Using MD5)
+- Open Terminal, Go to the Directory /Library/PostgreSQL/16/data (Again, Don't Close Terminal)
+- Type sudo -su postgres, Then Type in Your MAC Login
+- Edit the File pg_hba.conf (Preferably with VIM) by Changing All Instances of scram-sha-256 to md5, Save w/ :wq (if Using VIM)
+- Edit the File postgresql.conf (Must Be VIM) by Changing scram-sha-256 on the Line '#password_encryption...' to md5 (Also Remove # in Front of password_encryption), Save w/ :wq!
+  - As postgresql.conf isn't Supposed to Be Modified, It'll Most Like Tell You that You Can't Edit the File, and Exit the File, So Continue Trying (Should Take Only a Few Tries) Until Asked If You're Sure You Want to Edit the File, Type y for 'Yes.'
+- Open Back Up the SQL Shell You Initially Opened, and Type SELECT pg_reload_conf();
+- Open Up a New SQL Shell, and Login As You Normally Would
+  - If Successful the 1st Time, Everything is Good to Go!; You Can Move onto Setting Up the Next.js Application
+  - If Not, Make Sure the Files are Edited Correctly and Repeat the Steps From There

+To change it on a Windows device (using PowerShell), the steps are the same, but you don't need to type sudo -su postgres, as sudo isn't a command on Windows.
+Also, editing tools like nano or vim don't work on Windows.
+Instead use notepad.exe <file_name> to edit the changes mentioned above.

+Hope you were able to change the encryption method for creating roles and users!